-- 3.2.11 The Housing Revenue Account budget includes the effect of rent and charges increases as recommended. - 3.2.12 Summary draft budget figures are contained in Annex A. - 3.2.13 The incidence of charges between the HRA and the General Fund is under continual review and there may be some effects to budgets arising from this which will impact in future years.
+- 3.2.11 The Housing Revenue Account budget includes the effect of rent and charges increases as recommended. - 3.2.12 Summary draft budget figures are contained in Annex A.

+- 3.2.13 The incidence of charges between the HRA and the General Fund is under continual review and there may be some effects to budgets arising from this, which will impact in future years. - 3.2.14 In addition, the CLG has undertaken a review of HRA Subsidy and the HRA ring-fence.
+The results of this review are expected to be released early in the new financial year and could have a significant impact on future year budgets.